jasongforbes/dorian-js/posts/invalid_post.md

 ---
 title: Invalid Post
-date: 2017-03-01
 ---

 ## This is an invalid post
-No author so post will issue warning.
+No date so post will issue warning.